sundial-protocol/sundial-monorepo/demo/midgard-node/README.md

 MEMPOOL_MPT_DB_PATH=midgard-mempool-mpt-db
 ```

-With a properly setup database, the following set of command should start the
+With a properly setup database, the following set of commands should start the
 most up to date `midgard-node`:
 ```sh
 # Optional